reiver/guide-org/role/supervisor/README.md

 * to enforce compliance,
 * to exert pressure,
 * to be the one who notices if someone doesn't work or doesn't do their job,
-* to report any problems with your supervisees to whomever you report to,
+* to report any problems with their supervisees to whomever the supervisor reports to,
-* to try to correct any problems, and
+* to try to correct any problems with supervisees, and
-* to deal with any problems that cannot be corrected.
+* to deal with any problems with a supervisee that cannot be corrected.

 For example —